Azzc0/TWRA/docs/private/Functionmap.md

 **Used in:**
 - TWRA.lua (event handler)

-### TWRA:HandleAnnounceCommand(args, sender)
+### TWRA:HandleSectionCommand(message, sender)
-Handles announcement commands.
+Handles section change commands received from other players.

 **Arguments:**
-- args: Command arguments
-- sender: Command sender
+- message: The message containing section change data
+- sender: Name of the player who sent the message

+**Returns:**
+- Boolean indicating success

 **Used in:**
-- sync/SyncHandlers.lua
+- TWRA:HandleAddonMessage()

-### TWRA:HandleVersionCommand(args, sender)
+### TWRA:HandleAnnounceCommand(message, sender)
-Handles version check commands.
+Handles announcement commands from sync operations.

 **Arguments:**
-- args: Command arguments
-- sender: Command sender
+- message: The message containing the announcement data
+- sender: Name of the player who sent the message

+**Returns:**
+- Boolean indicating success

 **Used in:**
-- sync/SyncHandlers.lua
+- TWRA:HandleAddonMessage()

-### TWRA:HandleDataRequestCommand(args, sender)
+### TWRA:HandleDataRequestCommand(message, sender)
-Handles data request commands.
+Processes data request commands, responding with appropriate data.

 **Arguments:**
-- args: Command arguments
+- message: The message containing the request details
-- sender: Command sender
+- sender: Name of the player requesting data

+**Returns:**
+- Boolean indicating success

 **Used in:**
-- sync/SyncHandlers.lua
+- TWRA:HandleAddonMessage()

-### TWRA:HandleDataResponseCommand(args, sender)
+### TWRA:HandleDataResponseCommand(message, sender)
-Handles data response commands.
+Processes data response commands containing compressed assignment data.

 **Arguments:**
-- args: Command arguments
+- message: The message containing the compressed data
-- sender: Command sender
+- sender: Name of the player sending the data

+**Returns:**
+- Boolean indicating success

 **Used in:**
+- TWRA:HandleAddonMessage()

+### TWRA:ProcessCompressedData(compressedData, timestamp, sender)
+Processes compressed assignment data received from another player.

+**Arguments:**
+- compressedData: The compressed data to process
+- timestamp: Timestamp of the data
+- sender: Name of the player who sent the data

+**Returns:**
+- Boolean indicating success

+**Used in:**
+- TWRA:HandleDataResponseCommand()

+### TWRA:InitializeSyncHandlers()
+Initializes the synchronization handlers system.

+**Arguments:**
+- None

+**Returns:**
+- Boolean indicating success

+**Used in:**
-- sync/SyncHandlers.lua
+- core/Core.lua (initialization)

 ### TWRA:StartSync()
 Begins synchronization with the group.